Pacidus/press_it/README.md

 - Uses SSIMULACRA2 for perceptual quality measurement
 - Employs binary search to find the optimal compression parameters
 - Command-line interface for easy integration into scripts and workflows
+- Includes a benchmark tool for comparing image formats at different quality levels

 ## Installation